haxwell/quizki/README.md

 ### Database

-The quizki database is a MySQL database.
+The quizki_db is a MySQL database.
 To investigate the database schema you can use [SchemaSpy](http://schemaspy.sourceforge.net/).
 If you have installed MySQL Workbench, then you could alternatively reverse engineer then forward engineer to understand the fields and indexes.

 ## Testing